 play was first produced by David Bryant at Williamstown, Mass., then

 by Milton Smith at Columbia University and by Lucille

 Lortel at the White Barn Theatre, where it was directed by Frank

 Silvera.
-It was published at Purdue University and is scheduled
+It was published at Purdue University.

 second play, GONE FOR A SOLDIER, takes place near the

 end of the war.
 A young southerner, fighting under his father's command

 is wounded by a black soldier and invalided home in a town now occupied

 by black troops.
 His mother urges him to take the Oath of Allegiance